 We spent 10 days exploring the North Island of New Zealand.
 Our kids are aged 12,8,5 and we travel with a wheelchair.
-It was our first time in New Zeland even though my Dad was born there.
-With amazing scenery, beautiful people, rich cultural heritage and adventure sports its the perfect place for a family holiday.
+It was our first time in New Zealand and we loved everything about it!
+From beautiful people, rich cultural heritage and adventure sports its the perfect place for your next family holiday.

 Kiw Iwi Lakes